unsaved/gradle-ivyxml-plugin/README.txt

     User-configurable ivy dep file (a real File instance).
     User-configurable additional Ivy variables.

+Recent functional changes.
+New users can skip this section.

+    The following behaviors changed after v.
+0.2.1.
+        ~ Support for Java system property "ivy.dep.file".
+Search for "system property" below for details.

 UNSUPPORTED ivy.xml features
+    Most ivy.xml elements and attributes are supported.
+Here we document those which are not.

     The following ivy.xml elements and attributes are ignored.
 I did my best to detect and either, support, throw or warn, but the public Ivy API just does not allow for access to these settings.